The Man Who Sold the World (song): Lulu version

 The song was covered by the Scottish singer Lulu in 1974, who, according to biographer David Buckley, performed it in "a sleazy, almost Berlin cabaret style".
 Chris O'Leary categorises her rendition as "glam-disco" and calls it "loud, captivating and distorting."
 Lulu would recall David Bowie inviting her to a concert he gave after which he met her in his hotel room saying: "I want to make a MF of a record with you [because] you're a great singer."
 Lulu – "I didn't think it would happen but [Bowie] followed up two days later.
 He was übercool at the time and I just wanted to be led by him.
 I loved everything he did.
 I didn't think 'The Man Who Sold the World' was the greatest song for my voice, but it was such a strong song in itself.
 I had no idea what it was about.
-In the studio Bowie kept telling me to smoke more cigarettes, to give my voice a certain quality."
+In the studio, Bowie kept telling me to smoke more cigarettes, to give my voice a certain quality."

 Regarding meeting her in the "Last Supper" at the Hotel Café Royal, Bowie later said, "We started talking about the possibility of working together.
 I was keen to get something fixed up, because I really have always thought that Lulu has incredible potential as a rock singer.
 I didn't think this potential had been fully realised...we decided on 'The Man Who Sold the World' as being most suitable."
 Bowie produced Lulu's recording of "The Man Who Sold the World" with Mick Ronson during the July 1973 Pin Ups sessions at the Château d'Hérouville in Hérouville, France and also contributed saxophone and backing vocals.
 The remainder of the band included Ronson on guitar, Trevor Bolder on bass, Mike Garson on piano, and Aynsley Dunbar on drums.
 Bowie added saxophone overdubs and oversaw the final mix at Olympic Studios in London during the Diamond Dogs sessions.
-According to O'Leary, Bowie had Lulu smoke cigarettes in between takes in order to "abrade" her voice.
+According to O'Leary, Bowie had Lulu smoke cigarettes in between takes to "abrade" her voice.